Michigan Accidents Involving Snowbirds

-There are two interesting facts about Michigan.
-First it probably has the poorest maintained highways.
+There are two interesting facts about Michigan: First it has the poorest maintained highways.
 Second, more Snowbirds in Florida are from Michigan, as compared to any other state.
 Who can blame them.
 Michigan winters are almost as cold as Canadian winters.
+As a result, Michigan accidents sometimes occur involving “snowbirds” travelling south for the colder months.

 If a Snowbird has been injured in an accident in Michigan they have three years from the date of the incident to file a lawsuit against the at-fault driver for the injuries sustained.